 Writers and managers are using it for all sorts of reasons and not necessarily in the ways people might assume.
 Respondents reported being very careful to review any text these tools produce - writers who are using it are editing or heavily editing any text their tool generates and only 4% never edit Al generated text.
-When people do use it to transcriptions.
-Many people are using it for idea generation and topic research as well as providing feedback, to organise their day or as a 'soundina board' (Vinita, director).
-As George puts it, his preferred AI tool was most useful for making 'notes more structured' rather than creating content itself.
+When people do use it to

-As well as drafting some types of content, people use it to edit content that they have written, rewrite existing texts, suggest structure or headings, synthesise notes and summarise
+As well as drafting some types of content, people use it to edit content that they have written, rewrite existing texts, suggest structure or headings, synthesise notes and summarise transcriptions.
+Many people are using it for idea generation and topic research as well as providing feedback, to organise their day or as a 'sounding board' (Vinita, director).
+As George puts it, his preferred Al tool was most useful for making 'notes more structured' rather than creating content itself.